foundriesio/containers/README.md

 Runs the chromium browser inside a container and displays a website.

 ## k3s
 Runs a minimal kubernetes installation using Rancher's k3s project.

+*NOTE: you may wish to review [Rancher's k3s minimum hardware requirements](https://rancher.com/docs/k3s/latest/en/installation/node-requirements/#hardware) to ensure you your device has memory to spare*